Documentation Index

 Staleness Handling

-Metrics older than 10 minutes receive only the explore_floor weight, maintaining exploration while preventing decisions based on outdated data.
+Metrics older than 10 minutes receive only theexplore_floor weight, maintaining exploration while preventing decisions based on outdated data.

 Use Cases